jeantuffier/inorder-policy/README.md

 Privacy policy for inorder app

 # What information do you collect?
-The app collects nothing and do not use any analityc tools.
+The app collects nothing and does not use any analityc tools.

 # How do you use the information?
 Nothing collected = nothing to use